tanchunsiong/zoom_meetingsdk_linux_rawdatademos/readme.md

 In the "Playback" tab, you should see a list of applications that are currently producing audio.
 For each application, you can select the output device.
 Set the desired applications to use the "Virtual Output."

+#audiotype does not have aa name a type

+add this into the include #include "meeting_audio_interface.h"